Background Context to Brexit

-If the UK leaves the EU’s single market, financial institutions that provide services to EU customers from the UK, such as HSBC, may lose the benefit of the passporting licence and the regulatory equivalence to offer certain cross-border services to EU customers and counterparties from 30 March 2019.
+If the UK leaves the EU’s single market, financial institutions that provide services to EU customers from the UK, such as HSBC, may lose the benefit of the passporting licence and the regulatory equivalence to offer certain cross-border services to EU customers and counterparties.

 HSBC is the largest bank headquartered in Europe by market capitalisation and we support customers across all European markets, including 6,500 multinational firms across the region.

 We’ll ensure continuity of service predominantly through our French subsidiary, HSBC France, our main continental European hub with more than 8,000 employees, a strong balance sheet and extensive product capabilities.